QuantEcon/imf_2025/wednesday/morning/slidev/slides.md

 # Data for our exercises

-We will be working with vessel transmitter (AIS) data today.
+We will be working with some alternative data today -- We will be examining vessel transmitter (AIS) data.

 ::left::